 Urinary incontinence, the involuntary loss of urine, affects millions of people of all ages.
 Contrary to common beliefs, it isn’t a natural part of aging and isn’t confined to women.
 In men, the condition can be the result of surgery for prostate cancer, neurological conditions such as multiple sclerosis, and less commonly, enlarged prostate.
 In fact, in the 7th, 8th and 9th decades of life, more men than women are bothered with this problem.

-● An expert evaluation and treatment will optimize the success of therapy
+- An expert evaluation will increase the chances of successful therapy

 The first step to successful treatment is accurate diagnosis.
-Wake Forest Baptist is one of a few in the state offering video-urodynamics.
-This 30-minute procedure uses a small catheter to measure pressure and volume at the same time that the bladder is x-rayed.
+Wake Forest Baptist offers video-urodynamics, a 30-minute diagnostic procedure that uses a small catheter to measure pressure and volume at the same time that the bladder is x-rayed.
 This combination helps doctors understand the exact cause so they can prescribe the best solution.

 Learn more about urinary incontinence from urologist Gopal Badlani, MD in the video below.
 A detailed 12-minute presentation on urinary incontinence and pelvic organ prolapse is also available on this page.